Jars44/Jars44/README.md

 ## 👨‍💻 About Me

-I am a versatile software developer experienced in multiple programming languages and frameworks.
+I am a software developer experienced in multiple programming languages and frameworks.
 I thrive on projects that challenge me to learn and grow.
 Currently, I am honing my skills in full-stack development and embedded systems, aiming to build impactful and efficient solutions.

 ## 🌐 Socials